Lego The Simpsons: Kwik-E-Mart

-Kwik-E-Mart (set number: 71016) was released on 1 May 2015 and based on a version of the Kwik-E-Mart convenience store in the The Simpsons.
+Kwik-E-Mart (set number: 71016) was released on 1 May 2015 and based on a version of the Kwik-E-Mart convenience store in The Simpsons.
 It is a parody of American convenience stores, such as 7-Eleven and Cumberland Farms, and depicts many of the stereotypes about them.
 It is notorious for its high prices and the poor quality of its merchandise, and is run by an Indian-American named Apu Nahasapeemapetilon.
 It first appeared in the 1990 episode "The Telltale Head" and has since become a common setting in the series.
 The Simpsons family are regular customers.
 The set consists of 2179 pieces with six minifigures of Homer Simpson, Bart Simpson, Marge Simpson, Apu Nahasapeemapetilon, Chief Wiggum and Snake (a.k.a.
 Jailbird).
 It also includes shelves, refrigerator cabinets, a counter and Chief Wiggum's police car.
 Kwik-E-Mart (set number: 71016) was designed by Lego senior designer Marcos Bessa.